safespring/docs/content/backup/howto/includeexclude.md

 example.

+Below is an example for windows, where you first specify a single file system using the

+``DOMAIN C:``

-Below is an example for windows, where you first specify a single file system using the ``DOMAIN C:`` specifier to say that out of all connected disks and filesystems it might find, only take C: into consideration.
-The default for DOMAIN is called ALL-LOCAL.
+specifier to say that out of all connected disks and filesystems it might find, only take C: into consideration.
+The default for DOMAIN is called ALL-LOCAL and is a global option meant to only be listed once in the file with the disks one wants to consider, if ALL-LOCAL is not suitable for you.
+It also only applies to invocations like "dsmc inc" where you do not specify any path, or when dsmcad starts backup on a schedule.

 Then follows an EXCLUDE to match all files in all possible subdirectories under C:, and lastly an INCLUDE-statement to add back